Learn Russian in St Petersburg: Student Reviews

 The family I lived with were friendly and very patient with me, which was great because my Russian at the beginning was non-existent.
 When I arrived I could not form a sentence, when I left, I was comfortable with the language and could hold conversations without stressing!
 It was really total immersion in the language and culture and I would love to go back.

-A Year Out course enabled me to combine going to a different country and experiencing a different way of life with actually learning the language and living there.
+A Gap Year course enabled me to combine going to a different country and experiencing a different way of life with actually learning the language and living there.
 I was not a tourist who ‘does’ St Petersburg in a day, but a student.
 You feel as though it’s your town towards the end and because you’re learning the language, you feel so much more comfortable and welcomed, rather than just imposing on everyone.